Emurasoft/emurasoft.github.io/en/dlg/properties/general/index.md

 **Margin** text box.
 It is also used by the
 [**Quote** **Copy** command](../../../cmd/edit/edit_copy_prefix).

-## Show Line Numbers check box
+## Show Line Numbers checkbox

 Shows line numbers on the left side of the window.
-To print line numbers when printing, you will need to check the **Print Line Numbers** check box on the **Print** page.
+To print line numbers when printing, you will need to check the **Print Line Numbers** checkbox on the **Print** page.

-## Show Ruler check box
+## Show Ruler checkbox

 Shows the ruler on the top of the window.

-## Show Zero-based Line/Column Numbers check box
+## Show Zero-based Line/Column Numbers checkbox

 Shows zero-based line numbers and column numbers instead of one-based numbers.
 This option does NOT alter macro or plug-in behaviors.

-## Run Input Method Editor check box
+## Run Input Method Editor checkbox

 Runs an Input Method Editor (IME) when running EmEditor.

-## No Space at Left Edge of Window check box
+## No Space at Left Edge of Window checkbox

 Does not display a space along the left edge of the EmEditor window when line numbers are not displayed.

-## Show Page Numbers check box
+## Show Page Numbers checkbox

 Displays page numbers.
 Page break lines will be drawn, and page numbers will be displayed in the status bar to show in which page the cursor is located.
 If line numbers are displayed, the line numbers are based from the top of each page.
 Page numbers might not be displayed if a printer is unavailable.

-## Allow Insert Control Character check box
+## Allow Insert Control Character checkbox

 If this box is checked, you can insert a control character by typing CTRL + an alphabetical key, or CTRL + SHIFT+ an alphabetical key, as long as it is not configured elsewhere as a shortcut key.
 If this box is not checked, you cannot insert a control character in this way.

-## Preserve Newline Characters on Clipboard check box
+## Preserve Newline Characters on Clipboard checkbox

 If this box is checked, the newline characters will be preserved when you copy and paste text.
 For instance, the LF only returns will be copied and pasted to another location with LF only returns.

-## Always Paste as ANSI check box
+## Always Paste as ANSI checkbox

 If this box is checked, text is pasted from the Clipboard not as Unicode, but always as the [system default encoding](../../../glossary/systemdefaultencoding).
 This option is sometimes useful when you want to copy text from